 Employment Standard Act leaves include:

-- Maternity and Parental Leave where you waive, aren't eligible for or defer your allowance
+- Maternity and parental leave where you waive, are not eligible for or defer your allowance

 For all other unpaid leaves of absence greater than 30 calendar days, benefits will not be maintained.